PunkPangolin/flatpak-my-ocr/README.md

 `pikepdf` requires qpdf

-`pygments` has to be added manually and with `--ignore-installed` flag because it is part of the SDK (but not of the runtime) and gets skipped otherwise.
+`pygments` has to be added manually and with `--ignore-installed` flag because it is part of the SDK (but not of the runtime) and gets skipped otherwise (same done for sphinx module).